What the three types of property licence are, where we have licensing schemes running, and the standards and conditions of each licence.

 Additional licensing applies to HMOs in areas of the city where we've declared additional licensing schemes.

-It applies to privately rented flats or houses, where 3 or 4 unrelated people live in 2 or more households and share some basic facilities.
+It applies to privately rented flats or houses, where 3 or 4 people live in 2 or more households and share some basic facilities.

 Selective licence